 Types of Affiliate Payments

-Because affiliate programs can be successful ways to gain and track customers, many merchants use them.
-Affiliate payments, though, are rather low and can be annoying to deal with each month.
+Affiliate payments are rather low and can be annoying to deal with each month.
 Instead, try mass payment options that can help take care of these payments for you.
 It allows you to complete easy marketing, without the stress of constant small payments.